 8:00 a.m. - 5:00 p.m.
 If on day shift you may be on call from 4:30 a.m. - 8:00 a.m.

 5:00 p.m. - 2:00 a.m.
 If on night shift you may be on call from 2:00 a.m. - 4:30 a.m.

-A Vermont State Trooper routinely works on his/her own without any readily available assistance from other officers.
+A Vermont State Trooper routinely works on his/her own without readily available assistance from other officers.
 A Trooper is often many miles away from any city or town.
-Troopers must be mentally and physically prepared to deal with any situation until additional manpower arrives.
+Troopers must be mentally and physically prepared to deal with any situation until additional support arrives.